symfony/symfony-docs/bundles/best_practices.rst

         - composer validate --strict --no-check-lock
         - ./vendor/bin/simple-phpunit $PHPUNIT_FLAGS

-When configuring travis you should also enable `Travis cron`_ to make sure your project is build even if there is no new pull requests or commits.
+Consider using `Travis cron`_ too to make sure your project is built even if there are no new pull requests or commits.

 Installation
 ------------